vic-ma/website/content/posts/2025-08-28-failed-optimization/index.md

 ## Not so obvious?

 Well, I made that optimization, and it turns out...it's not really optimal.
-See, GNOME Crosswords some profiling code that measures how long each frame takes to render.
-And the output looks like something like this:
+See, we have some profiling code that measures how long each frame takes to render.
+The output looks like something like this:
 ```
+update_all():
+    Average time (13.621 ms)
+    Longest time (45.903 ms)
+    Total iterations (76)
+    Total number of iterations longer than one frame (27)
+    Total time spent in this function (1035.203f ms)

+word_list_find_intersection():
+    Average time (0.774 ms)
+    Longest time (4.651 ms)
+    Total iterations (388)
+    Total time spent in this function (300.163f ms)
 ```

+And when I compared the results between the optimized and unoptimized `word_set_remove_unique ()`, it turned out that the "optimized" implementation was actually slower.